 Prof Alan Smeaton0

-Professor Alan Smeaton is based in the School of Computing and is the Director of the Insight Centre for Data Analytics at DCU where his diverse research projects range from a multi-sensor smart home system for sufferers of dementia to lifelogging, sentiment analysis and advanced video search systems.
+Professor Alan Smeaton is based in the School of Computing and is the Founding Director of the Insight Centre for Data Analytics at DCU.
+His diverse research projects range from a multi-sensor smart home system for people with dementia to lifelogging, sentiment analysis and advanced video search systems.

 His work with FuJo feeds into the POLSENT and EPA projects as well as the development of television archiving system in association with RTE.